 Peer review is the cornerstone of the work of the Medical Research Council (MRC) as a funding organisation, and the time and effort that peer reviewers give to the MRC peer review process is invaluable in helping our research boards and panels make funding decisions.
 MRC is committed to the UKRI principles of assessment and decision making.

 We use a two-stage peer review process for grants and fellowships.
-In the first stage, we aim for three reviews for each proposal.
-More reviews may be sought for larger-scale, more complex or interdisciplinary proposals.
+In the first stage, we aim for three reviews for each application.
+More reviews may be sought for larger-scale, more complex or interdisciplinary applications.
 Sometimes it may not be possible to obtain three external reviews due to pressures on the academic community.
 With the support of our expert board and panel members a funding decision will be taken if there is sufficient evidence.

 This guidance is aimed at peer reviewers taking part in the first stage of this process.
 Board and panel members will be provided with separate guidance.